AhmetZamanis/KaggleStoreSales/ReportPart1.md

 forest, we can view the model summary of the ARIMA model for some insight.

-The AutoARIMA process has chosen an ARIMA(2, 0, 1) model, which uses the last 2 lags and the last forecast error as predictors.
+The AutoARIMA process has chosen an ARIMA(2, 0, 2) model, which uses the last 2 lags and the last 2 forecast errors as predictors, along with our covariates.
+Covariates x1 through x4 refer to `sales_ema5, oil_ma28, onp_ma28 and trns_ma7` respectively.

 ``` python
 print(model_arima.model.summary())